qstainless/TextAnalyzer/README.md

 ## System requirements
 The program is a JavaFX application using version 8 of Amazon's distribution of the Open Java Development Kit (OpenJDK) [Corretto 8](https://aws.amazon.com/corretto/), which includes JavaFX 8.
 Unit tests were created using [Junit 5](https://github.com/junit-team/junit5/).

+## Database connection defaults
-The program also requires an existing database user with all database privileges in the local MySQL database with username/password: textanalyzer/textanalyzer.
-However, the user may change these credentials by editing lines 32 and 33 in the `Database` class:
+The program assumes that an existing database user with all database privileges in the local MySQL database with username/password: textanalyzer/textanalyzer.
+It also assumes that it will connect to localhost using default port 3306.
+However, the user may change these initial configuration options by editing lines 32 to 35 in the `Database` class:

 ```
 /src/gce/textanalyzer/controller/Database.java

+32    String databaseHost = "localhost";
+33    String databasePort = "3306";
-32    String databaseUser = "textanalyzer";
+34    String databaseUser = "textanalyzer";
-33    String databasePass = "textanalyzer";
+35    String databasePass = "textanalyzer";
 ```

 ## How to use this program.